rodrigogalura/tuner/README.md

 **Sort**
 Order results in ascending or descending order.
-- Use the `sort` modifier to define one or more sort fields.
+- Use the `sort` modifier to define one or more sort columns.

 ---